cerb/cerb.github.io/_posts/2017/03/2017-03-07-Quickly-watch-a-record.md

 ---
+title: 'Tip: Quickly add or remove yourself as a watcher from worklists'
+excerpt: Learn how to quickly toggle your watcher subscriptions from a worklist.
+summary: This page provides a tip for efficiently managing watcher status on worklists in Cerb.
+It explains how users can quickly add or remove themselves as watchers by holding the `<SHIFT>` key while clicking on a watcher button, bypassing the detailed popup that shows the status of each group member.
+This shortcut streamlines the process for users who only need to adjust their own watcher status without reviewing or modifying the status of others.
 layout: post
-title: "Tip: Quickly add or remove yourself as a watcher from worklists"
-excerpt: Learn how to quickly toggle your watcher subscriptions from a worklist.
 author: The Cerb Team
-date: 2017-03-07 17:22:00 -0700
+date: "2017-03-07 17:22:00 -0700"
 permalink: /tips/quickly-watch-records-from-worklists/
 tags: cerb tips mailbag
 ---